July 22, 2025 - Morengo, OH

 Olympic gold medalist Vincent Hancock runs clinic Nov.
 17-18 for Jacksonville University Varsity shooting team, public

-Article on the Jacksonville University's news site detailing David's commitment to teaching the sport.
+Article on the Jacksonville University's news site detailing David's

 Tuesday, September 4, 2012